josherrickson/stata2/stata_markdown/02-summarizing-data.md

 ^#^^#^^#^ varlists in Stata

 Consider if we wanted to look at all the continuous variables in the data.
 We could write `corr price mpg ...` and make a very long command.
 The collection of all variables would be a "varlist".
-Stata has several ways of shortcutting this.
+Stata has several ways of short cutting this.

 The first we've already seen when we used the wildcard "\\*" [above](#Generating-dummy-variables).
 We can use \* anywhere in the variable name to denote any number of additional characters.
 E.g. "this\*var" matches "thisvar", "thisnewvar", "this-var", "thisHFJHDJSHFKDHFKSHvar", etc. A second